What we do / Conservation & Research

 Conservation Action programme.

 Over recent decades our understanding of New Zealand’s birds of prey, the threats they face and how to support them has improved considerably.
-Wingspan has been at the heart of these advances for over 20 years, driving and facilitating key research areas and leading the way in the development and improvement of conservation management techniques.
-With this ever increasing knowledge base, Wingspan is now in a position to develop and begin implementing the strategic conservation actions, that once fully fledged, will enable the trust to work on the landscape scales required to achieve its goal of restoring birds of prey into our daily lives and securing their long term future.
+Wingspan has been at the heart of these advances for almost 30 years, driving and facilitating key research areas and leading the way in the development and improvement of conservation management techniques.
+With this ever-increasing knowledge base, Wingspan is now in a position to develop and begin implementing the strategic conservation actions that, once fully fledged, will enable the trust to work on the landscape scales required to achieve its goal of restoring birds of prey into our daily lives and securing their long-term future.

 Wingspan Conservation Action Programme PDF →